Internal programs, policies and procedures that help make Johnson County Operations sustainable

 Sustainable Lawn and Landscape Plan for County Operations

-The guiding document, which was adopted in 2017, has six goals:
+The guiding document, which was adopted in 2017, has several goals:

 1. limited chemical use except for exceptional needs